 But I didn't know it.

 I was young, maybe 6 or 7.
 I remember being in a store with Mom, and seeing 2 men talking.
 We were close enough to hear them talking.
-I couldn't tell you the exact conversation that was had between them.
+I couldn't tell you the exact conversation that was shared between them.
 I remember the look on my mom's face.
-It was not her normal happy and ambitious face.
-She had a look of disappointment and a little sadness.
+It was not her normal happy or determined face.
+She had a look of disappointment and uneasiness.
 I didn't know why.
 She wouldn't tell me.

 Later that night sitting around the dinner table, my parents were talking.
 Ian ate happily, but I couldn't help but try to listen.
 I looked back and forth at their lips, trying to catch what they were talking about.
 I don't remember the exact conversation, but I do remember knowing she was talking about the two men.
 My mother said something about how one man was "black."
 I was confused.

 They looked at me, then each other.
 Dad simply said, "It just means his skin is darker.
 That's all."

 Then he said, "Mom is black, too!"

 I was confused.
 I looked at my mom, then back at my dad.
 "She is?"
 I looked at my mom again.
 All I could see was who she was: my mom.
 The person who did my hair in the morning.
 The one who took me to school.
 The one who made this dinner.